vatpac-technology/pilot-procedures/docs/local-procedures/Metro D/archerfield.md

 ADC North takes responsibility for the North/West Runway, Circuit and Airspace (Runway **10L**, **28R**, **04L**, **22R**).

+### Tower Closed Procedures
+When AF ADC is offline, the airspace reverts to Class G. CTAF procedures apply.

 ## Taxiing
 The apron areas are outside the manoeuvring area.
 The runup bays and all connecting taxiways are inside the manoeuvring area, requiring taxi instructions.
 All aircraft require a clearance to cross RWY 04L & 04R on taxiway B.